Sovereign State of the Bektashi Order: Government and recognition

 Baba Mondi stated in an interview not long after the announcement that many countries, especially those confronting religious extremism or tensions, have a vested interest in backing peaceful and moderate religious movements like the Bektashi Order.
 He suggested that countries such as Saudi Arabia, the UAE, and Qatar may see value in supporting the Order's peaceful Sufi Shia tradition to reinforce moderate interpretations of Islam.
 Additionally, he suggested that states facing internal challenges with militant Islam, such as China, could align with the Bektashi Order as a means of countering extremism without fueling division.
 The Order believes that over time, the international community will recognize the benefits of amplifying moderate voices and view the Sovereign State of the Bektashi Order as a valuable contributor to global efforts promoting peace, tolerance, and dialogue.

 Albanian journalist Arbër Hitaj and security expert Ilir Kulla have said that the planned state would likely be similar to the Sovereign Military Order of Malta (SMOM).
 The SMOM, a Catholic religious order, is recognized as a sovereign entity under international law and enters into diplomatic relations with sovereign states, but unlike the Vatican City, it does not have territory besides its headquarters and other buildings which are considered extraterritorial.

-Pope Francis, former head of the Catholic Church and sovereign of Vatican City, met with Baba Mondi in January 2025 was reported to support the creation of the Sovereign State of the Bektashi Order.
+Pope Francis, then-head of the Catholic Church and sovereign of Vatican City, met with Baba Mondi in January 2025 and was reported to support the creation of the Sovereign State of the Bektashi Order.
+In 2026, United States envoy Paolo Zampolli stated that the creation of the Bektashi state should be the decision of the Albanian people, and that the international community should respect whichever decision is made.
+The Bektashi Order also began international outreach, establishing relations with the United States, France, and Belgium.